 - Reliable transportation is required of all tutors.
 (If you are planning to take a bus to/from your tutoring sessions, please research your route ahead of time to be sure you understand the commute you are committing to.)

-- You must attend EVERY WEEK during the semester; no more than two absences is permitted.
+- You must attend EVERY WEEK during the semester; no more than two absences are permitted.

 - Tuesday nights, 6:00-8:00pm at Hawthorne Library (2707 E. Washington Ave.)